9 Laptop-Friendly Cafes in Berlin - 2024 Update

 There aren't a huge amount of seats, but if you get one it is a very comfortable work spot.

-There are plugs here as well and the wifi speed seems to be decent.
+There are plugs here as well and the wifi is fast.

 There is an outdoor patio on the first floor as well, but I didn't go out there.
 I was too busy writing blog posts.